-The projected impact of these projects on the 2024 tax rate is \\\\\\.
-Note that water and sewer users pay for the Pennichuck project, so that cost does not go into the town tax rate, although it does add to the town's total indebtedness.
+The projected impact of these projects on the 2024 tax rate is \$0.41 per \$1,000 of assessed valuation.
+Note that water and sewer users pay for the Pennichuck project so that cost does not go into the town tax rate, although it does add to the town's total indebtedness.
 The Pennichuck project cost was factored into the 2023 water/sewer rate increase, negating the need for the commissioners to calculate another rate in 2024.

-The Bales School and Milford High School/Career & Technical Education (MHS/CTE) projects' costs will ultimately appear in the school tax rate once they are underway, most likely in 2024 and 2025.
+The costs of the Bales School and Milford High School/Career & Technical Education (MHS/CTE) projects will ultimately appear in the school tax rate once they are underway, most likely in 2024 and 2025.